 Things to Do at Girihandu Seya

-• Explore the Ancient Stupa – Witness the oldest Buddhist stupa in Sri Lanka and learn about its historical significance.
+• Explore the Ancient Stupa – Witness the oldest Buddhist Stupa in Sri Lanka and learn about its historical significance.

 • Enjoy the Scenic Hike – Trek through a picturesque trail filled with diverse flora and fauna.